ERCP - Endoscopic Retrograde Cholangio Pancreatography

 It is a test that allows the endoscopist to diagnose and treat problems with the tubes (ducts) draining the gallbladder, pancreas, and liver (the drainage routes of the liver are known as bile ducts).

-To do this test an endoscope (a thin flexible tube approximately the size of a women’s index finger) is passed through your mouth, through the stomach and into the duodenum (first part of the small intestine).
+To do this test an endoscope (a thin flexible tube approximately the size of an index finger) is passed through your mouth, through the stomach and into the duodenum (first part of the small intestine).
 Once in the duodenum a catheter (a thin plastic tube) is passed through the endoscope and into the opening of the pancreatic duct and bile ducts.

 X-ray dye is gently injected and x-ray pictures are taken.
 These problems would normally have been picked up by either an ultrasound, CT scan, MRCP, or MRI scan.